crystdang/DABC-final-g5/README.md

 ### MODEL SUMMARY:
-Logistic Regression provided the best outcome with minimal inputs without top features provided, with further investigation, there is a chance a better pairing could be discovered
+Logistic Regression provided the best outcome with minimal inputs without top features provided, with further investigation, there is a chance a better pair could be discovered